amir1376/ab-download-manager/README.md

 | [Browser Integration](https://github.com/amir1376/ab-download-manager-browser-integration) | Contains the **Browser Extension** to be installed on your  **browser**       |
 | [Website](https://github.com/amir1376/ab-download-manager-website)                         | Contains the **AB Download Manager** [website](https://abdownloadmanager.com) |

-I spent a lot of time to create this project.
+I've spent a lot of time to create this project.

-If you like my work, Please consider giving it a ⭐ Thanks ❤️
+If you like my work, please consider giving it a ⭐ — thanks! ❤️

 ## Bug Report

-If you see bugs in the source code! please report them in the `GitHub Issues` section
+If you notice any bugs in the source code, please report them via the `GitHub Issues` section.

 ## Build From Source

-to compile and test desktop app on your local machine follow these steps.
+To compile and test the desktop app on your local machine, follow these steps:

-1. Clone the project
+1. Clone the project.
-2. Download and extract the [JBR](https://github.com/JetBrains/JetBrainsRuntime/releases) and make it available by either
+2. Download and extract the [JBR](https://github.com/JetBrains/JetBrainsRuntime/releases), and make it available by either:

-    - adding it to your `PATH`, or
+    - Adding it to your `PATH`, or
-    - setting the `JAVA_HOME` environment variable to its installation path.
+    - Setting the `JAVA_HOME` environment variable to its installation path.

-3. cd into the project, open your terminal and execute the following command
+3. Navigate to the project directory, open your terminal and execute the following command:

     ```bash
     ./gradlew createReleaseFolderForCi
     ```

-4. The output will be created in:
+4. The output will be available at:

     ```
     <project_dir>/build/ci-release
     ```

 > **Note**.
 This project is compiled and published by GitHub actions [here](./.github/workflows/publish.yml), so if you
-> faced any problem you can check that too
+> faced any problem you can check that too.

 ## Translations